Stopping Domestic Violence and Abuse

 Sources of Help and Information

-- A quick reference pamphlet from the Office of Formation and Discipleship about domestic violence with a list of resources available in the Archdiocese of Atlanta:
+- A quick reference pamphlet from the Office of Evangelization and Discipleship about domestic violence with a list of resources available in the Archdiocese of Atlanta:

 - “When I Call For Help” by the U.S. Conference of Catholic Bishops (USCCB) available in both English and Spanish.